o-s-expert/ddd-workshop/guides/docs/01_action.md

-## Action 1: Getting started with Domain Storytelling
+# 1st Action, the Bookstore: Getting Started with Domain Storytelling

 Using Domain Storytelling we will: